 Do I know how to take Attendance?

 You must take attendance at your first class session.
 Check your class roster often, especially the first day of class, on count date, and whenever a new student appears.
 No students should be allowed in your class if they are not listed on your class roster.
 Inform the student that he or she must go to the Associate Dean's Office, if they are not on your class roster.
-Student attendance policies can be found at http://www.grcc.edu/policies (policy 8.8).
+Refer to Policy 8.8 for additional information.

 You may access your class list/grade roster via the Online Faculty Center at any time.
 Students on the class list/grade roster are the only students who have registered and paid for the class and therefore allowed to be in the class.
-To access the Online Faculty Center go to http://www.grcc.edu and click on Online Center Login and type in your user name (your user name is a capital W plus your employee ID) and password.
+To access the Online Center and type in your user name (your user name is a capital W plus your employee ID) and password.

-To best serve our students, office hours should be scheduled in units of no less than 30 minutes in length, posted for easy student viewing, and adhered to.
-This schedule should be submitted to the appropriate department support staff upon his/her request.
-If you will not be in your announced location during these hours, you must communicate the new location by posting a notice in a conspicuous location.
+To best serve our students, office hours should be scheduled in units of no less than 30 minutes in length.
+If you will not be in your announced location during these hours, you must communicate the new location.

 There are three ways to check your scheduled classroom:

-- You can view a photo of your classroom by going to the following website:
+- You can view a photo of your classroom by logging into 25Live:

-- Enter your classroom (e.g. ATC 113) in the space name field
+- Enter your classroom (e.g. ATC 113) in the "Search Locations" field

 - Capacity Cards are located in all classrooms indicating the number of seats for the room.
 If you find furniture missing or in need of repair, contact the office of your Associate Dean of Operations.